 Chair Kerns moved on to the slides with Priority Recommendations.
 Dr. Woodard expressed concern with a lack of specificity about whether recommendations were for legislation - policy, funding, or both - to submit to the larger SURG.
-For example, statewide overdose fatality review committees (under recommendation for Surveillance and Data) would need legislation while local level committees might be under local authority, such as health districts.
-She would recommend a bill draft request and sustainable funding including administrative support for meetings, data collection, and analysis.
-Dr. Woodard didn't think legislation would be needed to enable regions to establish their local committees, noting that there is already some exchange of information between health authorities and the Medical Examiner's Office or the Coroner's Office.
-Ms. Holmes agreed with Dr. Woodard's thinking that it probably could be done under Health Districts or other local authorities.
-Dr. Woodard suggested there could be express authority identified for regional overdose fatality review committees until it can be determined otherwise that it's not needed.
+For example, statewide overdose fatality review committees (under recommendation for FEDA and Data) would need legislation while local level committees might be under local authority, such as health districts.

-&lt;sup>1Available online at https://dhhs.nv.gov/Programs/Grants/Advisory\Committees/ACRN/Home/
+&lt;sup>1Available online at https://dhhs.nv.gov/Programs/Grants/Advisory Committees/ACRN/Home/